ProblemSolversGuild/blog/_posts/2022-02-05_GitHook_to_clean_notebook.md

+---
-# Using Git Hook to Clean Jupyter Notebook on Commit
+title: Using Git Hook to Clean Jupyter Notebook on Commit
+toc: true
+layout: post
+categories: [technical]
+author: Hiromi Suenaga
+hide: false
+---

 To avoid merge issues and make PR review easier, we wanted a [Git Hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which will:
 - Clear output of Jupyter Notebook